CosmWasm/cw-plus/packages/storage-plus/README.md

 **Status: experimental**

-You currently should not be using this crate outside of the `cosmwasm-plus` repo.
+You currently should not be using this crate outside of the `cw-plus` repo.
 This is a first draft of many types.
 We will update the status after they have been used more heavily and the interfaces stabilized.